Pennsylvania Intergovernmental Cooperation Authority

-PICA History

 The Pennsylvania Intergovernmental Cooperation Authority, or PICA, is the financial oversight board for the City of Philadelphia.

+History

 It was created through the 1991 legislation, "Pennsylvania Intergovernmental Cooperation Authority Act for Cities of the First Class," or the PICA Act.
-PICA was created to provided financial assistance to the City of Philadelphia during a severe financial crisis.
+PICA was created to provide financial assistance to the City of Philadelphia during a severe financial crisis.
 At that time, Philadelphia faced a growing operating deficit, mounting overdue bills, and credit ratings which were dropping below investment grade.
 The City had instituted a municipal hiring freeze and the quality of municipal services was eroding as a result.

 PICA was founded to "foster the fiscal integrity of cities of the first class...and provide for proper financial planning procedures and budgeting practices."